ichiche/Azure-PowerShell/CAF Landing Zone Assessment/README.md

 #### Limitation

 - Support to query the existing Azure VM only
-   - Not support to detect a deleted VM but backup copy exist in a recovery service vault
+   - Not support to detect a deleted VM but backup copy exist in a Recovery Service Vault
+- Not Support to list the Azure File Share with/without backup enabled
-- RunAs account with read only permission is capable to retrieve Azure File Share Backup Copy by running Get-AzRecoveryServicesBackupProtectionPolicy, but unable to list Azure File Share of all storage account without access key, thus not able to list the Azure File Share with/without backup enabled
+   - Although RunAs account with read only permission is capable to retrieve Azure File Share Backup Copy by running Get-AzRecoveryServicesBackupProtectionPolicy, it is not able to list Azure File Share of all storage account without access key or using read only access account
 - Clarify the backup status SQL Server in Azure VM replied on Resource Type **Microsoft.SqlVirtualMachine/SqlVirtualMachines**
-   - Azure VM Agent has to function proper in order to reflect whether SQL Server is installed on Azure VM
+   - Azure VM Agent has to function properly in order to reflect whether SQL Server is installed on Azure VM
    - Support to query the Databases that enable backup, not support to query the Databases that has not enable backup

-## Resource Type
+## Resource Type Matrix

 | Azure Services | Resource Type | Is Hidden Resource | Support Tagging |
 | - | - | - | - |